apache/fluo/README.md

 There is a lot that needs to be done.
 If you are interested in contributing send me an email or check out the issues.

+If you want to experiment with Accimus, check out the [phrasecount][7] example.
+This example is a simple end-to-end application that is super easy to run.
+It also has handling for real world problems like high cardinality phrases.

 Building Accismus
 -----------------